five-dev-freelancer/Vehicle-Pursuit-Grappler/README.md

 ## Installation

-1. Move the folder under resource into your server resources.
+1. Move the folder under resource into your server resources and ensure it in server.cfg.

 ## Disclaimer
 Free for use in any FiveM server.
 However, repackaging, 'skidding', or attempting to decrypt/deobfuscate this code for redistribution is strictly forbidden.
 Please respect the work put into this project by keeping the original credits intact.